School principal calls Kobe Bryant's death 'karma,' resigns from job

 She apologized for her post, which she called a "visceral response."

-"I made a really bad choice, posted something that was in bad taste, and that’s what I’d like to rebuild from,” Sejkora told Oregon's FOX 12 ithis week.
+"I made a really bad choice, posted something that was in bad taste, and that’s what I’d like to rebuild from,” Sejkora told Oregon's FOX 12 this week.

 Before her resignation, she also wrote a letter to parents and students this week asking for a second chance.